Vendor Credits

 Key capabilities

-• Record credits with vendor, date, amount, and the expense/inventory account to reverse
+• Record credits with vendor, date, amount, and the offset account to reverse — any Chart of Accounts type (expense, asset, revenue, liability, or equity), or split across several accounts

 • Track remaining (unapplied) credit balance per vendor